raitechnology/natsrv/README.md

 _RV.ERROR.SYSTEM.DATALOSS... message if messages are lost and the Bridge needs to reconnect after a timeout.

-2. Squash multiple overlapping subscriptions.
+2.  (fixed Feb 17 2021) Deduplicate multiple overlapping subscriptions.
 If '>' and TEST are subscribed then the NATS server will publish messages for each subscripton using the [SID](https://docs.nats.io/nats-protocol/nats-protocol#sub) used for the subsciption.
 The NATS RV Bridge does not deduplicate these messages and forwards them.
 This causes the subscribers of '>' and TEST to see two messages published when a TEST message is published.
-The workaround for this is to use another Bridge daemon to separate the subscriptions.
-This isn't common but is useful for debugging to see all subjects on a wildcard through a node.

 3. The NATS Bridge only allows one service per process to be attached.
 The workaround for this is to use multiple daemons for each service defined.
 This